CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex2_Groups.md

 		‎`Connect-AzureAD`

 	- A new window will appear requesting your credentials.
-Sign in using Holy's Microsoft 365 account of **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and **XBo8MZiKFTstB6G** as the Password.
+Sign in using Holy's Microsoft 365 account of **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and the password that you set earlier.

 	- You should then run the following command to display the repository of deleted groups (this should display the **Inside Sales** group that you earlier deleted):<br/>